Adaptations of works by Robert E. Howard: Computer games

 The first Conan computer game was Conan: Hall of Volta (1984), released by Datasoft for the Apple II and Commodore 64.
 This was followed by Conan: The Mysteries of Time (1991).
 This game was released by Mindscape, Inc. for the Nintendo Entertainment System, a Commodore 64 port by System 3.
 Another Conan game was released in the same year; Conan: The Cimmerian (1991) was developed by Synergistic Software and released by Virgin Interactive for Amiga and DOS computers.
 It was a roleplaying-style game based more on the Schwarzenegger films rather than the original Howard material.

 Two Conan-based third-person action games were released in the early 21st century.
 The first, Conan (2004), by TDK Mediactive for Windows and consoles, was only released in Europe.
 The second, also called Conan (2007), by THQ and Nihilistic for PlayStation 3 and Xbox 360, had a wider release.

 The Massively Multiplayer Online Role-Playing Game (MMORPG) Age of Conan: Hyborian Adventures was developed by Norwegian company Funcom and released in 2008 by Eidos Interactive on PC.
-The game received "generally favorable reviews" according to Metacritic, with a metascore of 80.
-Seth Schiesel, writing for The New York Times, felt that the development of the game would have benefited from a few extra months of production.
-However, he went on to state that the game had "at least the potential to become the best new massively multiplayer game since World of Warcraft."
+The game received "generally favorable reviews".
+Seth Schiesel, writing for The New York Times, felt that the development of the game would have benefited from a few extra months of production, and that the game had "at least the potential to become the best new massively multiplayer game since World of Warcraft."